adamsmd/emacs-preload/Implementation.md

 The `emacs-preload status` command prints the status of the preload configuration, links, sockets, servers, and clients.
-It is useful both for debugging and if you want to better understand the intermals of `emacs-preload`.
+It is useful both for debugging and if you want to better understand the internals of `emacs-preload`.

 The `emacs-preload check` command is a version of `emacs-preload status` that